asarfraaz/share2learn/_posts/2023-10-06-bash-uppercase.md

 ```

 If we had to do the opposite and change all characters to lowercase, then we
-could use the following Bash Parameter Expansion syntax instead
+could use `,,` inside Parameter Expansion in Bash as shown below

 ```bash
 shell$ name="Ajay"